Thanks so much for your interest in collaborating with me.

 In addition to all of the free content that I love to create via our 7-day mini Art of Money course, blog articles and podcast, I lovelovelove creative collaborations!
 I’ve been collaborating with dear colleagues for the last 19 years in many creative ways.
 To make sure I have the bandwidth to do the ones I love the most, I’m ultra-choosy about who I collaborate with, when, and in what ways.

-- Being interviewed about my Art of Money methodology, creative entrepreneurship, being a mamapreneur, couples and money, my Art of Money book and much more.
-I prefer to be interviewed via audio on podcasts or Guest Teaching. (occasionally I’ll say yes to video) — I love questions that bring out great insights and intimate storytelling.
-I am very happy to share my teaching + experiences with your community.
-And, it’s an honor to support folks this way and it’s one of my favorite things to do.
+- Podcast Interviews: Being interviewed about my Art of Money methodology, creative entrepreneurship, being a mamapreneur, couples and money, my Art of Money book and much more.
+I prefer to be interviewed via audio on podcasts.
+I love questions that bring out great insights and intimate storytelling.
+And, I’m happy to share our podcast interview link with my community.
 (There are many great examples of this on my media page here and here)

 - Sharing on social media.
-I’m very active on Facebook, and I’m also on Instagram and Twitter.
-So if we collaborate, and I feel great about our interview, I’ll be thrilled to share a link to the interview (not an opt-in to a whole series, but a direct link to the actual interview) and spread the news through these channels.
+I’m very active on Facebook and Instagram.
+So if we collaborate, and I feel great about our interview, I’ll be thrilled to share a link to the podcast interview and spread the news through these channels.
 Also, I will share the link on my media + book media pages on my site where I share my favorites.

 With Love, What I Say No To: